 Adding personal touches to your product or service can elevate it in the eyes of the buyer and make their experience more delightful.

-According to a Microsoft report, 58% of people stopped doing business with brands because of subpar customer service.
-For every unresolved negative experience a customer has with your brand, it will take about 12 positive experiences to compensate for it.
+Most people stop doing business with brands because of subpar customer service.
+For every unresolved negative experience a customer has with your brand, it takes several positive experiences to compensate for it.

-Most people are not going to hang around long enough for that to happen, they are just going to churn.
+Not many people will hang around long enough for that to happen, they are just going to churn.

 The best thing you can do to stop customers from abandoning you is preventing negative experiences from occurring or resolve them quickly and satisfactorily when they arise.